-Presentations: EHR Meaningful Use Capability and Process Quality: Evidence from a Panel Analysis of US Hospitals, Health IT and Hospital Patient Safety Performance: Cross-sectional Study of US Acute-Care Hospitals, Hospital EHR Capability, Patient Safety Technologies and Performance on Patient Safety Measures, Impact of Health Information Technology Portfolio on Hospital Quality, Meaningful Use of EHR Systems and Hospital Quality, Medication Administration Quality & Health Information Technology: A National Study of US Hospitals, Medication Quality and Health Information Technology, The Neo-Institutional View of HIPAA Compliance in Home Health Care
+Presentations: EHR Meaningful Use Capability and Process Quality: Evidence from a Panel Analysis of US Hospitals, Health Information Technology and Hospital Performance on Imaging-Use Measures, Health IT and Hospital Patient Safety Performance: Cross-sectional Study of US Acute-Care Hospitals, Hospital EHR Capability, Patient Safety Technologies and Performance on Patient Safety Measures, Impact of Health Information Technology Portfolio on Hospital Quality, Meaningful Use of EHR Systems and Hospital Quality, Medication Administration Quality & Health Information Technology: A National Study of US Hospitals, Medication Quality and Health Information Technology, The Neo-Institutional View of HIPAA Compliance in Home Health Care

 Senior Research Fellow